 Domestic disposals are not built to deal with a large amount of waste.
 They are neither that strong, nor capable of handling bulk food waste.
 This being said, you can just simply avoid stuffing it once with a lot of food waste.

 If the disposal is dealing with bulk amounts frequently, it will severely impact its ability to function, and also its lifespan would be terribly affected.
 The processing would eventually slow down and the impellers would be overworked.

-Therefore, break down the big pieces into smaller chunks and put it in the garbage disposal by taking into account its capacity.
+Therefore, break down the big pieces into smaller chunks and put them in the garbage disposal by taking into account their capacity.

 Ice Cubes/ Sharpening of blades

 If the blades lose their sharpness, the grinder would become useless and would stop proper disposing of the garbage.
 This can be prevented by being mindful of the above-mentioned techniques.